Psykotikism/Mutant_Tanks/README.md

 Note: If all 4 of these return false, the player will not have access to nor immunity from anything.
 ```

-6. What is the `Allow Developer` setting for?
+6. What is the `sm_mt_dev` command for?

-The setting allows the developer (Psyk0tik/Crasher_3637) to access certain features of the project on your server.
+The command allows the developer (`Psyk0tik`/`Crasher_3637`) to access certain features of the project on your server.
 These features include:
 - Access to all Mutant Tanks.
 (Allows the developer to see what Mutant Tanks your config has.)
 - Immunity from all Mutant Tanks.
 (Allows the developer to test each Mutant Tank without having to deal with each ability's effects.)
 - Ability to spawn Mutant Tanks.
 (Allows the developer to spawn each Mutant Tank for testing.)
 - Check which abilities are installed.
 (Allows the developer to check which abilities to test for.)

-In short, this setting does not give the developer access to other features or plugins, thus avoiding the potential to cause trouble on your server.
-Disable the setting if you are not confident with trusting the developer.
-This setting was added to help server owners give the developer temporary access in case the developer needs to help server owners debug problems.
+In short, this command does not give the developer access to other features or plugins, thus avoiding the potential to cause trouble on your server.
+Disable the command if you are not confident with trusting the developer.
+This command was added to help server owners give the developer temporary access in case the developer needs to help server owners debug problems.

 ### Human Support
 1. How do I enable human support?

-Set `Human Support` to 1 or 2.
+Set `Human Support` to `1` or `2`.

 2. Can players use the abilities automatically/manually?